 Q. What can I expect when I arrive at the Convention?

-A. On Saturday, April 28, the 2018 Platform Convention is being held at University of Wyoming Berry Biodiversity Conservation Center in Laramie, WY.
+A. On Saturday, April 27, the 2019 Young WyoDem and WDP Reorganization Meeting is being held at University of Wyoming Extension Agricultural Learning Center (2011 Fairgrounds Road) in Casper, WY.

 Q. I can’t register as a Democrat.
-I’m under the age of 18 (or I have a criminal record barring me from registering to vote.)
+I’m under the age of 18 (or I’m UNDOCUMENTED // I have a criminal record barring me from registering to vote.)
 Can I participate?

 A. If you’re a Democrat at heart and between the ages 14 and 18 years old, in accordance with our Constitution, you have the right to vote in our party business.
 We also strongly encourage you to work with your friends at school and a teacher to start a Young WyoDems school chapter.
 Click here if you're ready to start a chapter.